Information on the Affordable Care Act (sometimes referred to as Obamacare) is available at HealthCare.gov.

 Nov 15 - Enrollment for 2015 coverage begins.

-All year – Someone who has a qualifying life event (such as the birth of a baby or marriage) can enroll in a Marketplace plan, or change plans, even when open enrollment is closed.
+All year – Someone who has a qualifying life event (such as the birth of a baby or marriage or ending of an insurance policy) can enroll in a Marketplace plan, or change plans, even when open enrollment is closed.

 What to do for the next open enrollment period: